-Term for the transformation of malic acid into the milder tasting lactic acid (lat. malum = apple, lac = milk), which plays an alternative role in the production of fruit juice, wine and sparkling wine(champagne, sparkling wine).
-The process is also known as biological acid degradation (BSA), bacterial malic acid degradation, microbial acid degradation or apple-lactic acid fermentation, as carbon dioxide is also released.
-However, this is not actually a real fermentation, but was previously thought to be one.
-Around 1890, Dr. Hermann Müller-Thurgau (1850-1927), who was working in Geisenheim at the time, correctly assumed that bacteria were the cause.
-Dr. Wenzel Seifert (1862-1942) was then able to identify the acid-degrading bacterium at the Klosterneuburg Viticulture Institute in 1903 and named it "Micrococcus malolacticus".
-Today, the BSA is almost always used for red wine, but always before a barrique ageing.
-The advantages are reduction of malic acid, more fullness due to the lactic acid, lower sulphur dioxide requirement and better microbiological stability.
+Term for the conversion of malic acid into the milder-tasting lactic acid (Latin malum = apple, lac = milk), which plays an alternative role in the production of fruit juice, wine and sparkling wine(champagne, sparkling wine).
+The process is also called biological acid degradation (BSA), bacterial malic acid degradation, microbial acid degradation or apple-lactic acid fermentation, because carbon dioxide is also released.
+However, it is not actually a real fermentation, but was once thought to be.
+Around 1890, Dr. Hermann Müller-Thurgau (1850-1927), who was working in Geisenheim at the time, correctly suspected bacteria as the cause.
+Dr. Wenzel Seifert (1862-1942) was then able to identify the acid-degrading bacterium in 1903 at the Klosterneuburger Weinbauinstitut and named it "Micrococcus malolacticus".